jayashree-codes/Job_Alerts/README.md

 Jobs are deduplicated by BOTH their URL and their normalised title+location, so the same posting won't appear twice even if the URL changes slightly.
 Seen jobs are stored in 'seen_jobs.json' next to this script.

+### NOTE: Update the job page URLS for Sainsbury's and Tesco in the python file